This BLOG On Waiting Period Mortgage Guidelines After Housing Event And Bankruptcy Was UPDATED And PUBLISHED On July 23rd, 2020

 - There is a three year waiting period after the recorded date of a foreclosure or deed in lieu of foreclosure to qualify for FHA and USDA Loans

-- There is a three year waiting period to qualify after a short sale for a FHA and USDA loans after the short sale date which is reflected on the settlement statement
+- There is a three-year waiting period to qualify after a short sale for an FHA and USDA loans after the short sale date which is reflected on the settlement statement

 Conforming Waiting Period Mortgage Guidelines

 For conventional loans, there is a four year waiting period after Chapter 7 bankruptcy, deed in lieu of foreclosure, and short sale to qualify for a conventional loan.
-Minimum down payment required is 5% on home purchases.
-Fannie Mae and Freddie Mac has 3% down payment conforming loan programs for first time home buyers.
-First time home buyers are defined as a home buyer who had no ownership on a home for past three years.
+The minimum down payment required is 5% on home purchases.
+Fannie Mae and Freddie Mac have 3% down payment conforming loan programs for first time home buyers.
+First time home buyers are defined as home buyers who had no ownership of a home for the past three years.

 - There is a 7 year waiting period after standard foreclosure to qualify for conventional loans

-- if deed to the property did not transfer out of homeowners name until after discharged date
+- if the deed to the property did not transfer out of homeowners name until after the discharged date

 - housing event needs to have been finalized as foreclosure, deed in lieu of foreclosure, short sale